RWE Lochelbank Wind Farm Community Benefit Fund

 There is a limit of one application per year from any group or organisation, however, that application may include costs towards several different projects.

 Applications for grants above the maximum stated above may be considered where the applicant demonstrates a significant impact.
-If you wish to apply for more than the maximum stated above, please contact the Fund Coordinator (see below) to discuss your proposed project before completing the application.
+If you wish to apply for more than the maximum stated above, please contact the Community Funds Adviser (see below) to discuss your proposed project before completing the application.

 Who can apply?